spgreen/psTrace/README.md

   1. **``<PS MA base URL or IP>``** - either the IP address or base url without http:// or https:// of the perfSONAR Measurement archive you wish to retrieve traceroute/tracepath data from.
   2. **``<period in seconds>``** - e.g. 86400 = 1 day, 1290600 = 2 weeks, etc

-This will run the perfsonar_traceroute_analysis.py script every 30 minutes
+This will run the perfsonar_traceroute_analysis.py script every 30 minutes.
+Change the time appropriately for your environment e.g. for SingAREN's case traceroute tests run every 15 minutes so setting the cron script to every 30 minutes is sufficient.